-The 2021 Bettencourt Young Researchers Prize was awarded to Pierre Bost, post-doctoral fellow in computational immunology, for his work on the progression of viruses in the lungs.
+The 2021 Bettencourt Prize for Young Researchers was awarded to Pierre Bost, post-doctoral fellow in computational immunology, for his work on the progression of viruses in the lungs.

 Tracking the spread of a viral infection